Weller-Precision-Industries/OLMS-V1/README.md

 OLMS-V1 is a local SQLite AI tutor loop.
 Type a topic, get a focused teaching step, answer a short check, receive feedback, and continue through a saved local session.

 This repository is intentionally small.
-It does not include production OLMS systems, advanced planning, graph pipelines, managed database infrastructure, account systems, or operational tooling.

 ## Why It Exists